Renata Limited

-Renata Limited (formerly Pfizer Laboratories (Bangladesh) Limited), also known as Renata, is one of the top ten pharmaceutical manufacturers in Bangladesh in terms of revenue.
+Renata PLC (formerly Pfizer Laboratories (Bangladesh) Limited), also known as Renata Limited, is one of the top ten pharmaceutical manufacturers in Bangladesh in terms of revenue.
 Renata is engaged in the manufacture and marketing of human pharmaceutical and animal health products.
 The company also manufactures animal therapeutics and nutrition products.
 As of 2024, Renata employs about 11,000 people in its head office in Mirpur, Dhaka and its 14 production facilities in Mirpur, Dhaka, Rajendrapur, Gazipur and Bhaluka, Mymensingh.

 Financial data

 Renata is a publicly traded company on the Dhaka Stock Exchange (ticker: RENATA).

 Production facilities

 Recently, Renata Limited has received the UK MHRA approval for its Potent Product Facility.
 This facility is exporting prednisolone to the UK.

 The company also operates four other manufacturing units – the original Pfizer facility for general products, a UNICEF-approved SFF (Sachet Filling Facility).

 Partnerships

 Recently, GAIN (The Global Alliance for Improved Nutrition) provided US$2.9 million to Renata Limited and BRAC, one of the biggest NGOs in the developing world, to build and operate an innovative business model to produce and deliver multi-nutrient powders to vulnerable infants in Bangladesh.